p-i-/DBM/README.md

 * Console outputs are now human readable, rather than a zillion Lines flashing before your eyes.
 * I've rewritten pretty much every little piece of machinery, frequently finding cleaner ways of doing things.

-Pretty much every single idea has been unpicked and reconstructed.
-However, I still have a very incomplete understanding of the underlying process.
-While I have fixed several bugs I suspect I have introduced a couple more (although it appears to perform at least as well as the original).
-During one particular edit I was able to get startling training accuracy (<1000 misclassifications for stage 3, typically it generates ~4k) however MatLab crashed and I lost my work and I was unable remember the steps necessary to recreate.
-Vexing!
-I have no idea if it was a statistical anomaly.

-If any ML expert can (help me) clean this up, I am most grateful.
 I can generally be found on ##machinelearning on IRC (Freenode server).

 ## SOURCES
   I'm not quite sure if this code pertains to exactly one academic paper.
 Plausible candidates I have found are: